Connecting Socially with Hearing Loss

-Having hearing loss should never stop you from being an active part of your social network, but for many people it is helpful and supportive to also belong to communities for the deaf and hard of hearing.
+Having hearing loss should never stop you from being an active part of your social network, but for many people, it is helpful and supportive to also belong to communities for the deaf and hard of hearing.
 People with hearing loss can offer advice and support each other, as they can more easily sympathize than a person without hearing loss.

 Online Oasis for Those with Hearing Loss

 There are many internet communities tailored specifically to deaf people and people with hearing loss.
-Deaf and HoH was founded in 2008 by Senthil Srinivasan, who grew up with moderate hearing loss and often struggled with feeling isolated among his peers.
+Deaf and HoH were founded in 2008 by Senthil Srinivasan, who grew up with moderate hearing loss and often struggled with feeling isolated among his peers.
 Srinivasan started the site to share his experiences, and it soon grew to an entire online network of people across the country.
 The site has resources for those with hearing loss, a blog, a newsletter, a chat room, and an online forum that allow anyone with hearing loss to communicate with each other, regardless of geographical location.

-Hearing Health & Technology Matters is another online hearing loss community, and focuses on spotlighting hearing loss experiences from many different people.
+Hearing Health & Technology Matters is another online hearing loss community and focuses on spotlighting hearing loss experiences from many different people.
 The site also gathers content about to hearing-related studies, new drug and therapy treatments, the history of hearing technology, and much more.
 There is a wide variety of articles on many different subjects that many people with hearing loss may find fascinating!

-The Hearing Health Foundation is the largest private funder of hearing research, and has spent the last three decades donating millions of dollars to furthering hearing loss and tinnitus research.
+The Hearing Health Foundation is the largest private funder of hearing research and has spent the last three decades donating millions of dollars to furthering hearing loss and tinnitus research.
 They publish a free magazine that is a valuable resource for hearing loss research, products, and technology.
-The Hearing Health Foundation has also created a community of philanthropists, and encourages people to share their stories of hearing loss.
+The Hearing Health Foundation has also created a community of philanthropists and encourages people to share their stories of hearing loss.

-Communities Across the Country
+Hearing Loss Communities Across the Country

 If the online network isn’t your style, you may be able to join a nearby community for the deaf and hard of hearing, depending on where you live.
 For example, there are several community centers in Florida that cater to the deaf and hard of hearing.
 The Community Center for the Deaf and Hard of Hearing in Sarasota, FL, offers services like American Sign Language classes, provides peer mentors, and distributes special telecommunication devices.
 They also have a busy calendar of monthly events like socials, “silent dinners”, coffee and tea chats, and more.